What is a Trademark?

 Final Thoughts

-Trademarks are a fascinating and vital part of intellectual property law.
+Trademarks are a key part of intellectual property law, but unlike the IP rights mentioned in the US Constitution (copyright and patent), trademarks are not designed to protect and encourage creativity per se.
 They help businesses establish brand identity while protecting consumers from confusion in the marketplace.
 Whether you’re building a brand or simply curious about how intellectual property works, understanding trademarks is essential.